apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 description: Data Synchronization Design
 ---

 This document explains the principle of data synchronization.
-Data synchronization refers to the strategy used to synchronize data to ShenYu Gateway after shenyu-admin background operation data.
-ShenYu Gateway currently supports ZooKeeper, WebSocket, HTTP Long Polling, Nacos, Etcd and Consul for data synchronization.
+Data synchronization refers to the strategy used to synchronize data to ShenYu gateway after shenyu-admin background operation data.
+ShenYu gateway currently supports ZooKeeper, WebSocket, HTTP Long Polling, Nacos, Etcd and Consul for data synchronization.

 See [Data Synchronization Configuration](../use-data-sync)  for configuration information about data synchronization.